How to Store Fresh Herbs So They Last Longer

 - Storage Temp: Refrigerated

-- Method: Trim stems and store upright in a glass of water or wrap in a damp paper towel inside a bag.
+- Method: Trim stems and store upright in water or wrap in a damp towel.

 Grow It Yourself